Food on Camino

 Cena (evening meal)

-Also a great social part of the Camino with so much variety and an abundance of options, from Pilgrim menus to Michelin stars.
-One thing is for certain, you will always see Perrigrinos menu del dia (Pilgrims menu of the day); 3 courses (2 or 3 choices per course) starter, main and dessert.
+Also, a great social part of the Camino.
+Enjoy Pilgrim menus to Michelin stars.
+One thing is for certain, you will always see the Perrigrinos menu del dia (Pilgrims menu of the day); 3 courses (2 or 3 choices per course) starter, main and dessert.
 Typically soup, salad and a seasonal local offering for starters.
-Fish, meat or soup for main and Ice cream, tart or fruit for dessert served with bread, water and usually wine included.
+Fish, meat or chicken for the main and Ice cream, tart or fruit for dessert.
+Served with bread, water and wine.
 Starting at around 12 Euro upward is a popular option for many.